xregistry/spec/core/spec.md

 servers support the query parameters when possible to enable a better user experience, and increase interoperability.

+Note that simple file servers SHOULD support exposing Resources where the HTTP body response contains the Resource's associated "document" as well as the case where the HTTP response body contains a JSON serialization of the Resource via the `$meta` suffix on the URL path.
+This can be achieved by created a secondary sibling file on disk with `$meta` at the end of its filename.

 ---

 The remainder of this specification mainly focuses on the successful interaction